2019 Houston Astros season: Performance overview

 Having roared to club-record 107 victories while winning the third of three division titles for the second time in franchise history (1997—1999 National League Central division titles), manager A. J. Hinch likewise joined Larry Dierker as the second Houston manager to guide the Astros to such a feat.
 Hinch also became the first Astros manager to guide his club to three consecutive 100-win seasons, while having broken the club record for wins for a second consecutive year (103 in 2018 and 107 in 2019).

 The Astros' slugging percentage of .495 set the major league record.
 They led the major leagues in bases on balls (645 BB), batting average (.274) and on-base percentage (.352 OBP), while surrendering the second-fewest runs (640), and ranked second in fielding percentage (.988).
 Houston pitching fanned the most hitters (1,671), while their lineup were retired via the fewest strikeouts (1,166).
+They also hit 288 home runs to set a club record, surpassing the 249 bombs by the 2000 squad.
+The Astros were recognized by Wilson Sporting Goods as their Defensive Team of the Year.

+Six Astros gained selection to the inaugural edition of the All-MLB Team, the most in baseball.
+Gerrit Cole and Justin Verlander headlined the group as First Team starting pitchers.
+Jose Altuve (second baseman), Alex Bregman (third baseman), Yordan Alvarez (designated hitter), and Zack Greinke (starting pitcher) each made the All-MLB Second Team.
+Meanwhile, Bregman and George Springer were named to The Sporting News end-of-season AL All-Star team.